- Editor Rating

 - No Minimum Requirements.
 With Blooom, there aren’t any minimum requirements for their services.
 This allows anyone who has a 401(k) plan, at any stage, to enlist Blooom’s expertise to manage their employee retirement plan for them.

 - Accepts all Plan Providers with Online Access.
 Unlike other Investment Services, Blooom provides an all-encompassing approach to 401(k) management.
 As long as you can manage your account online, they are able to manage this plan on your behalf.

 - Financial Advisor Support.
-Although normally, we wouldn’t view email and chat only support as a good thing, Blooom has actual financial advisors on the end of the line, and not just customer support personnel.
+Although normally, I wouldn’t view email and chat only support as a good thing, Blooom has actual financial advisors on the end of the line, and not just customer support personnel.
 The other added bonus that they offer through these advisors is that they will offer support to their customers that generally falls outside of the 401(k) management realms.
 So, if you need advice with regards to budgeting, debt repayments or anything else along those lines, for just $10 per month, you can also utilize these advisors help to provide guidance on a whole range of other financial areas.